expo/expo/docs/pages/guides/monorepos.md

 This option enables the app to refresh or reload when you edit imported files outside the app folder.
 It's important for libraries within your monorepo that are imported into your app.
 Without this setting, you must manually reload your app and possibly clear the Metro cache to see the changed library files.

 As your monorepo increases in size, watching all files within the monorepo becomes slower.
 If you want to speed that up, you can (dynamically) watch the relevant paths to minimize the watchers.
-E.g.
+For example:

 ```js
 const path = require('path');